hansroh/aquests/README.rst

   aquests.ws ("wss://127.0.0.1:5000/websocket/echo", "Hello World")
   aquests.fetchall ()

+Response is like this,

+- response.status_code: 200
+- response.reason: "OK"
+- response.content: (1, "Hello World") # (opcode, message)
+- response.opcode: 1 # OPCODE_TEXT
+- response.data: "Hello World"

+Note: Sometimes status_code is 200, opcode is -1.
+It is NOT official websocket spec. but means websocket is successfully connected but disconnected before receving a message by some reasons.

-If you want to specify message type.
+If you want to send specify message type.

 .. code-block:: python